-Itch: HS in the groin, armpits, or thighs tends to be the itchiest.
+Itch: HS on the groin, armpits, or thighs tends to be itchiest.

 Pain: The deep lumps and tunnels that develop beneath the skin can be painful.
-Some people need prescription-strength painkillers to cope.
+Some people need prescription-strength painkillers to help manage the pain.

 Scars that restrict movement: As the body produces more and more scar tissue, the scars can thicken.
-Some scars become so thick that they limit how far you can move an arm, leg, or other part of your body.
+Some scars become so thick that they limit how far you can move.

 Image 1: Property of the AAD

 Images 3 - 6: Used with permission of DermNet NZ

 Image 7: Image used with permission of the Journal of the American Academy of Dermatology.
 (J Am Acad Dermatol.
 2020;83(5):144-4).

 Image 8: Images used with permission of the Journal of the American Academy of Dermatology.
 (J Am Acad Dermatol 2009;60:539-61).